 More Than Two Families

 What if there are more than two families?
-What if there are a group of people occupying the dwelling?
-Suppose you have three or four friends sharing accommodations.
-There are times when a group of friends occupies a home together.
+What if there is a group of people occupying the dwelling?
+For example, suppose you have three or four friends sharing accommodations.
 It is not at all uncommon for university students or young adults to do this.
 After all, why not split the cost of living accommodations?
-This becomes much more difficult to insure.
-It is possible but can be difficult and costly.
-When there are more than two unrelated people living together insurance companies often view this as a rooming house situation.
+Well, this becomes much more difficult to insure.
+It is possible, but it can be difficult and costly.

 Wait… What does ‘rooming house’ mean?